Tyler Freeman Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.1 K/9, the seventh-best in the league.
+- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks seventh in the league.

-- The Angels have a 4.80 team ERA that ranks 25th among all MLB pitching staffs.
+- The Angels have a 4.78 team ERA that ranks 25th across all league pitching staffs.

-- Angels pitchers combine to give up 182 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Angels pitchers combine to rank 23rd in baseball in home runs surrendered (184 total, 1.3 per game).

-- In his last time out on Sunday against the Oakland Athletics, the lefty threw 5 1/3 innings, allowing three earned runs while surrendering three hits.
+- His last time out was on Tuesday against the Baltimore Orioles, when the left-hander went six innings, surrendering three earned runs while allowing seven hits.

-- The 33-year-old has amassed a 5.55 ERA and 7.6 strikeouts per nine innings across 25 games this season, while giving up a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.